 In this chapter, we will learn about the basics of some components and hooks

-library.
-We will be using the v5
+provided by the react-router-dom library.
+We will be using the v5 version of

 the library in this book.
-It's worth mentioning that the latest version, v6
+It's worth mentioning that the latest version, v6,

 which is the default installation, features functional differences in some